MLB on FS1: Scheduling history

-Saturday afternoons

-As of the 2025 season, FS1 carries a Saturday afternoon game most weeks (unless the broadcast network is airing a game).
-These games, like the weeknight games, are non-exclusive.
-FS1's coverage begins with the pregame show a half-hour before the game, which usually starts at 1, 4 or 10 p.m.
-Eastern Time.
-If there is a second or rarely third game on FS1, which occurs in the early season before the Fox broadcast network's exclusive Saturday evening coverage begins (it will still air games after the broadcast network coverage on some weeks, or when Fox switches to a Thursday night game on a given week), a studio show is aired in between.
+As of 2026, most FS1 games air Saturday afternoons, with additional, irregularly scheduled weeknight games.
+These games are non-exclusive, meaning they are also carried by the teams' regular local broadcasters and are typically blacked out in those markets.
+FS1's coverage begins with a pregame show a half-hour before the game.

 Postseason coverage

 With FS1 taking over most MLB coverage in 2014, postseason coverage on Fox Sports' end of the package began to be split between the Fox broadcast network and FS1.
 The deal, which brought back Division Series baseball to Fox for the first time since 2006, put Fox's Division Series games exclusively on FS1.
 As part of their contract renewal before the 2019 season, Fox has agreed to air any League Championship Series Game 7 that Fox Sports has rights to (not including the game 7 on TBS) on the broadcast network.
 Fox airs the World Series in its entirety, as has been the case every year since 2000.

 For the 2020 NLCS however, while Fox aired Games 1, 4 and 7, FS1 aired every game except Game 1 as it simulcast Games 4 and 7.
 (Game 4 was scheduled to air only on FS1 but the postponement of a previously scheduled Thursday Night Football game that was supposed to air on Fox allowed both Fox and FS1 to air the game.)

 For the 2021 ALCS, Fox aired Games 1 and 2 while FS1 aired Games 2–6 (Game 2 was simulcast on both channels), Game 7 would have aired on both networks had the series gone its distance.
 From 2022 on, Fox will air more postseason games as part of the renewal made in 2018.